adriancerralbo/electoral-formulas/README.md

 # Electoral formulas
-A Java project which implements methods to implement electoral formulas.
+A Java project which implements methods to compute electoral formulas.

+- [x] Huntington-Hill

 ---